Ground plane sizing for radio, transponder and PilotAware

 Antenna Theory Is Complicated

-Antenna theory is complicated, but if you have a ground plane with the correct minimum size and the antenna mounted in the middle this will be one less problem.
-But let’s quickly prove this is fact and not just some text book exercise.
-As an extreme lets consider an antenna without a ground plane vs the same antenna with a correctly sized ground plane.
+Antenna theory is complicated, but if you have a ground plane with the correct minimum size and the antenna mounted in the middle, this will be one less problem.
+But let’s quickly prove this is a fact and not just some textbook exercise.
+As an extreme, let’s consider an antenna without a ground plane vs the same antenna with a correctly sized ground plane.

 As can be seen opposite the resonant frequency of this antenna is not 869.5MHz as it should be!
-It is showing a resonant of over 1GHz.
-The impedance and VSWR for the antenna was also way out, in fact the reflections from the imbalance could damage the transmitter or at best the radiated signal will not be optimal.
+It is showing a resonance of over 1GHz.
+The impedance and VSWR for the antenna were also way out; in fact, the reflections from the imbalance could damage the transmitter, or at best, the radiated signal will not be optimal.

-opposite you can see the effect of adding the ground plane.
-The resonant frequency has shifted down to be close to the 869.5MHZ that we are looking for, the VSWR was down to acceptable limits and the impedance was close to 50 ohms.
+The image shows the effect of adding the ground plane.
+The resonant frequency has shifted down to be close to the 869.5MHz that we are looking for, the VSWR was down to acceptable limits and the impedance was close to 50 ohms.

 Set QFE in Dashware